GeeNahz/jasfitness/README.md

 This project contains various modules that power the [JasFitness site](https://jas-fitness-spa.onrender.com "JasFitness Home") which includes the landing page, authentication and login pages as well and the client dashboard.

 ---
+### System setup
+Before proceeding with the project, you have to have [NodeJs](https://nodejs.org/en/download/) version 16.0 or higher installed.
+---

 ### Project setup
 ```